CSC3170-2022Fall/project-team-21/README.md

 ```

 ## Building and running the project
 We use `CMake` to build our project, which allows our Databsse implementation to have cross-platform support.
+(Ignore those warnings)

 - To build from the source, please go to the root directory, then run:
     ```bash